Select your cookie preferences

-AWS Lambda context object in Node.js - AWS Lambda
+Using the Lambda context object to retrieve Node.js function information - AWS Lambda

 When Lambda runs your function, it passes a context object to the handler.
 This object provides methods and properties that provide information about the invocation, function, and execution environment.